 Step 6: Get Any Updates

-This is one of the most important steps and its one of the most overlooked.
+This is one of the most important steps and it’s one of the most overlooked.

 Update.
 Your.
 Device.